Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

 \subsection{Singular de-Sitter surfaces}

-The Lorentzian conical singularities are defined analogously to the Riemannian ones, and their local definition already appeared in \cite{barbot_collisions_2011}.
+The Lorentzian conical singularities studied in the present paper are defined analogously to the Riemannian ones, and correspond to the \emph{space-like singularities of degree 1} already appearing in \cite[p.160]{barbot_collisions_2011}.
 The connected component of the identity in the isometry group of $\dS$ is isomorphic to $\PSL{2}$, acts transitively on $\dS$, and the stabilizer of a point $\odS\in\dS$ in $\PSL{2}$ is a one-parameter hyperbolic group $A=\{a^\theta\}_{\theta\in\R}\subset\PSL{2}$.
-As in the Riemannian case, a natural way to describe a conical singularity in the de-Sitter space is to choose a non-trivial isometry $a^\theta\in A$ and a geodesic ray $\gamma$ emanating from $\odS$, to consider the sector from $\gamma$ to $a^\theta(\gamma)$ in $\dS$ and to glue its two boundary components by $a^\theta$.
-For simplicity we choose a \emph{lightlike} half-geodesic $\gamma=\Falpha^+(\odS)$, and a phenomenon specific to the Lorentzian situation then happens: $\Falpha^+(\odS)$ is fixed by $a^\theta$.
-In other words, the sector described by $a^\theta(\Falpha^+(\odS))=\Falpha^+(\odS)$ is simply the surface $\dSopen$ obtained by cutting $\dS$ open along $\Falpha^+(\odS)$.
-The latter contains two up and down copies $\iota_\pm(\Falpha^+(\odS))$ of the initial geodesic ray as boundary components, which can be identified by $\iota_+(x)\sim\iota_-(a^\theta(x))$ to obtain a topological surface $\dSsingulartheta=\dSopen/\sim$ in the quotient.
-This identification space has a marked point $\odSsingulartheta$ which is the projection of $\odS$, and the metric of $\dS$ induces a natural locally $\dS$ Lorentzian metric on $\dSsingulartheta\setminus\odSsingulartheta$ since the gluing was made by isometries.
-The neighbourhood of $\odSsingulartheta$ is defined as the local model of a \emph{standard singularity of angle $\theta$} in a locally $\dS$ surface, and a \emph{singular $\dS$-surface} is an orientable surface bearing a locally $\dS$ Lorentzian metric outside of a discrete set of points which are standard singularities (see Definition \ref{definition-singulardSsingularu}).
-We refer to Paragraph \ref{sousousection-modelelocalsingularite} for more details on this construction, analogously introduced in the case of zero curvature (namely for the Minkowski space), and illustrated in Figure \ref{figure-definitionXsingulartheta} below.
+Analogously to the Riemannian case, a natural way to describe a conical singularity in the de-Sitter space is to choose a non-trivial isometry $a^\theta\in A$ and a future timelike or spacelike geodesic ray $\gamma$ emanating from $\odS$, to consider the sector from $\gamma$ to $a^\theta(\gamma)$ in $\dS$, and to glue its two boundary components by $a^\theta$.
+This construction is illustrated in Figure \ref{figure-definitionXsingulartheta} below, and is detailed in Paragraph \ref{subsubsection-singularityangledefaults}.
+The resulting identification space $\dSsingulartheta=\dSopen/\sim$ is a surface with a marked point $\odSsingulartheta$ which is the projection of $\odS$, endowed on $\dSsingulartheta\setminus\{\odSsingulartheta\}$ with a natural locally $\dS$ Lorentzian metric coming from the one of $\dS$ (since the gluing was made by isometries).
+The local model of a \emph{standard singularity of angle $\theta$} is by definition a neighbourhood of $\odSsingulartheta$ in $\dSsingulartheta$, and a \emph{singular $\dS$-surface} is an orientable surface bearing a locally $\dS$ Lorentzian metric, outside of a discrete set of points which are standard singularities (see Definition \ref{definition-singulardSsingularu}).
+The cut-and-paste construction of $\dSsingulartheta$ can also be realized on a \emph{lightlike} half-geodesic (see Paragraph \ref{sousousection-modelelocalsingularite}), and we use in practice the latter characterization.
+Standard singularities are also defined in the case of zero curvature (\emph{i.e.} for the Minkowski space), and are illustrated in Figure \ref{figure-definitionXsingulartheta} below.